tudo-math-ls3/FeatFlow2/benchmark/readme.txt

    the data files of the corresponding test(s).
 The data files for the standard cc2d test can be found e.g. in the directory
      "Featflow2/benchmark/data/apps_cc2d"
-   This is in slight contrast to the standard directory structure of a usual application where the "data/" subdirectory contains the actual data.
+   This slightly differs from the standard directory structure of a FEAT application that stores its data in a "data/" subdirectory.

 d) For every benchmark application, the directory
      "Featflow2/benchmark/tests"
-   contains a file that configures the test definitions that should be performed with an application.
-The test definitions for the standard cc2d application can be found e.g. in the file
+   contains one or more files that contains test definitions for a given application.
+The test definitions for the standard cc2d application can be found, e.g., in the file
       "Featflow2/benchmark/tests/cc2d.fbdef"
-   Each test starts with a parameter "testid=..." that defines the ID of the test.
+   Each test starts with a parameter "testid=..." that defines the test ID.
 The parameter "appl =..." defines the name of the application.
-It should coincide with the name of the .fbconf file.
+The name of the .fbconf file should coincide with it or at least contain it.

 e) When an application is started, the following data is passed to it: